feschmidt/stanalysis/docs/_sources/index.rst.txt

    :glob:

    utils/*
-   drivers/*

 Introduction
 ============

-STLab is a collection of drivers and scripts used for equipment control and measurement automation.
-For the most part it is built upon pyvisa and is inteded to avoid the complications of low level communication with measurement instruments without including an inconvenient level of additional complexity (see `KISS principle <https://en.wikipedia.org/wiki/KISS_principle>`_).

-The instrument drivers should in general only contain basic commonly used commands and not sophisticated setup and measurement schemes.
-While things like "Get power" or "Get Trace" are acceptable, methods like "Perform 2 tone measurement" should not be included in basic device drivers.
-The latter kind of method should reside on a higher level of abstration since its use is likely to be very specific and would only clutter the driver for others.
+STLabutils is a collection of tool scripts used for file creation, reading and equipment control and analysis.
+It is used together with STLab for measurements performed in the `SteeleLab at TU Delft <http://steelelab.tudelft.nl>`_.
+While STLab is necessary for performing measurements and communication with instruments, STLabutils is a standalone library which can be used by itself to read and analyse datafiles, and perform certain simulations.
+STLabutils were formerly contained within :code:`stlab.utils`.

 The basic structure of the package is as follows: